 I can’t put into words quite how much I liked this, but if you’re looking for something new to watch, this is definitely one to look out for.

 Goat is a drama production that focuses on nineteen-year-old Brad, a college freshman desperate to fit in.
 Taking the advice of his older brother, he does this by pledging to a fraternity.
 At first, everything fine, but it’s not long when the hazing activities start to put his life, and that of his fellow freshman, in danger.
 Will any of them gain the balls needed to stand up to their elders?

 When I first started watching this film, I wasn’t expecting much from it.
 It’s one of those things you see on Netflix and figure you’ll watch because you can’t find anything better.

 I can honestly say that this film surpassed my expectations massively, and I really enjoyed it.
 It really sheds a light on the darker side of being part of a college fraternity in America.

-In short, this movie takes on common college stereotypes and turns it into an opportunity to educate, and raise awareness.
+In short, this movie takes on common college stereotypes and turns them into an opportunity to educate, and raise awareness.

 That’s not on Netflix, though, and this post is supposed to be on my top Netflix shows of 2019, so where was I?

 Night Shift is a medical drama that follows the doctors of the night shift in a busy San Antonio hospital.
 Many of the doctors are affiliated with the medical side of the US army, giving viewers a unique insight into war traumas and medical procedures.

 I won’t lie, I absolutely love medical dramas.
 I’d go as far as to say that I’ve watched most currently on TV in America and the UK.